Configuring Evergreen ILS as an authentication provider for OpenAthens

 The salt used to generate a targetedID for users authenticated by this connection.

-You might edit it if you were upgrading from something like Shibboleth so that your users can have the same targetedID value when they change systems.
-If you set it to blank the connection will use the same salt as your OpenAthens accounts.
+You might edit the salt if upgrading from something like Shibboleth, so that your users can have the same targetedID value when they change systems.
+If you set it to blank, the connection will use the same salt as your OpenAthens accounts.

-DO: make a note of the Connection ID and Connection URI.
-You will need these to configure the Evergreen end along with the API key you generated in the prerequisites section.
+Make note of the Connection ID and Connection URI.
+You will need these, along with your API key, to configure the Evergreen end of the connection.

 Configure Evergreen